 I’ve come to see racism as a haunted, unwanted, and unclaimed entity that has no home and can never rest.

 Very few “good” white people would ever admit to being racist, and the people who actually are racist, such as skinheads or the KKK, well, if you ask them, they’re not racist either.
 They’re defending their culture against multiculturalism.

 Lawmakers who craft and uphold racist policies aren’t racist.
 Police who clearly and absolutely racially profile, arrest, injure, and murder people of color aren’t racist.
 Politicians who create racist statutes, defend racism, and make racist speeches aren’t racist.

 So racism and white supremacy are everywhere and nowhere — they’re like chaotic, hungry ghosts that no one can capture, but everyone can be captured by.
-By mistake!

 Because I’m not racist!

 If there are no racists, then how can we dismantle racism?

 I understand this refusal to accept something that we’ve been convinced is awful and horrifying.
 But we cannot change what we cannot claim, and to my empathic eye, the problem is entirely emotional.
 Which means it’s entirely within our power to address, heal, and change.

 Talking about or confronting racism and inequality can bring up powerful emotions like shame, rage, panic, grief, and despair.
 And since most of us don’t know how to work with even one of these emotions, it’s not surprising that this emotional cascade can flood out our ability to face racism, inequality, and oppression.

 We cannot change what we cannot claim; we cannot transform what we refuse to own.